Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Translation invariance of local conserved quantity

 In the main part, we restrict a possible form of a local conserved quantity to the shift-invariant form \eqref{Qform}.
 In this Appendix, we show that this does not lose the generality, i.e., all possible local conserved quantities are shit invariant.
 The approach shown in this Appendix is inspired by \cite{Chi24} and is simpler and more transparent than that presented in \cite{Shi19}.

 The most general form of $k$-support local conserved quantity is expressed as \eq{ Q=\sum_{l=1}^{k} \sum_{\bsA^l} \sum_{i=1}^L q_{\bsA^l,i}\bsA^l_i } where the coefficient $q_{\bsA^l,i}$ is position dependent.
-We suppose that $k$ is the minimum number for a nontrivial $k$-support local conserved quantity.
+We suppose that $k$ is the minimum number such that a nontrivial $k$-support local conserved quantity exists.
 Our goal is to confirm $q_{\bsA^l,i}= q_{\bsA^l,i+1}$ for all $\bsA^l$ and all $i$.